 Competitive club swimmers from Woodham Sports Academy took part in the English Schools Swimming Association North East Trials recently.

-Woodham Academy has always had a strong swimming tradition and has excellent links to Sedgefield 75, currently working with coach Heather Brewster.
+Woodham has always had a strong swimming tradition and has excellent links to Sedgefield 75, currently working with the Woodham swimming academy is Heather Brewster who has been involved or have been with the 75.

-The event itself was a huge success for Woodham Academy students Josh Blackburn, Ben Stephenson, Lyndon Hall and Flynn Leybounre who swam the fifth fastest time in the senior boys’ freestyle relay, and Niall Coulthard, Jake Mendelsohn, Jonathan Jones and Joseph Boyes who came fourth overall in the junior boys’ freestyle.
+The event itself was a huge success for Woodham students Callum Cook, Ben Stephenson, Lyndon Hall and Flynn Leybounre who swam the third fast time in the junior boys medley relay.

-Woodham’s Sports Academy director Liam Clough said: “The recent ESSA swimming gala was another indication of the strength of talent we have at Woodham Academy.
+“The recent ESSA swimming gala was another indication of the strength of talent we have at Woodham, since the launch of the Sports Academy our school sport has grown immensely with 268 students across the Academy involved in sport.